 You see APR all over the place when it comes to money.
 The banks and lenders have it plastered across leaflets and webpages.
 But what does it mean in simple terms?
 And more importantly, why do we need to have a clear knowledge of APR?

-In this article, we will explain more deeply what APR is, and how can we use it in order to identify a better deal.
-Before going into the explanation of APR, we will review some of the basic terms that need to be understood before talking about APR.
+In this mini guide, we will discuss in depth what APR is and how we can use it in order to identify a better loan deal.
+Before going into the explanation of APR, we will review some of the basic terms that need to be understood to understand APR better.
 If you have already read these in one of our other guides, or know it from your general knowledge, you are welcome to skip this section and go directly to the in depth explanation.

-The simplest definition of a loan, is a financial deal in which one party gives a sum of money to a second party for a limited amount of time.
-After this period, the second party needs to return the same sum back to the first party.
-This type of loan is called an ‘interest free loan’.
-It is rare to find these types of loan, but they can be found being given by nonprofit organizations, for example.
-Most of the loans we encounter in real life are loans that need to be paid back with interest.
+Simply, a financial deal in which one party gives a sum of money to a second party for a limited amount of time.
+After this period, the second party needs to return the same sum back to the first party, and in most cases the borrower also pays interest as a payment for borrowing money from a lender.

 Most times when taking out a loan, the sum that we return is bigger than the sum we borrowed.
 The difference between the sum we took and the sum we pay back is called the interest.
 The amount of the loan that we took in the first place is called ‘principal’.

 There are many ways to calculate the interest.
 The most common way is by adding on a percentage of the loan (called the ‘interest rate’).
 For example, if the interest rate is 10% and the loan is for £100, the interest is £10, and the amount to pay back is £100 + £10, which gives us £110.

 Interest is paid or earned only on the original amount of money.

 |If repaying after:||Interest Amount (per month)||Amount to Repay|

 Interest is paid or earned on the accumulated interest from the principal.
 In simple words interest on interest.